bkaestner/codewars-rules/README.md

 ### Always have some example tests
 Unless you're creating a puzzle where the user has to find _the answer_, present some example tests.
 Those tests should also contain the corner cases and some easy random tests, e.g. check that the user actually returns a number for arbitrary negative numbers.

+### Handle floating point values the right way
+Whenever the user returns a floating point number, make sure that you take floating point behaviour into account.
+The user might not add the numbers in the same order as you, and therefore end up with a slightly different number.
+Equality tests will always fail for that poor user.
+Unless you want to write a kata were the user needs to round a floating point value to a certain precision, never ever tell the user to round, truncate, floor or ceil a floating point number.
+Instead, check the [_relative error_](https://en.wikipedia.org/wiki/Approximation_error).
+You might some time need to find a good &epsilon;, I usually use `1e-12` if I want to have something "almost exact" and `1e-7` if I want something "near-ish" the correct solution.

 # Language specific remarks
 Here are some language specific rules.